Sumac: Cultivation and uses

 Species including the fragrant sumac (R. aromatica), the littleleaf sumac (R. microphylla), the smooth sumac (R. glabra), and the staghorn sumac (R. typhina) are grown for ornament, either as the wild types or as cultivars.

 In food

 The dried fruits of some species are ground to produce a tangy, crimson spice popular in many countries.
 Fruits are also used to make a traditional "pink lemonade" beverage by steeping them in water, straining to remove the hairs that may irritate the mouth or throat, sometimes adding sweeteners such as honey or sugar.
-Most Rhus species contain only trace amounts of vitamin C and none should be considered a dietary source of this nutrient.
-In comparative research, the fruits of Rhus coriaria were found to contain the highest levels of ascorbic acid at approximately 39 mg/kg.
-(It therefore takes three pounds (1.36 kg) or more of sumac fruits to match the vitamin C content of a single average lemon, at over 50 mg.)
 Sumac's tart flavor comes from high amounts of malic acid.